Tobie Windham

 Tobie Windham is an American actor.
 He starred as Will on the Disney XD series Walk the Prank (2016–2018) and Byron on Just Roll with It (2019–2021).
 In 2023, he played the supporting role of Damian in the HBO dark comedy series Barry.

 Early life

 Windham was born in Birmingham, Alabama.
-He was involved in his high school's musical theatre program, and received a scholarship to attend the University of Alabama.
+He was involved in his high school's musical theatre program, and received a scholarship to attend the University of Alabama at Birmingham.
 He later received his Master of Fine Arts in acting from the American Conservatory Theater.
 During this time, he spent a month in Italy attending Prima del Teatro.
 He performed in various festivals, including the Oregon Shakespeare Festival.

 Career

 Windham made his television debut in 2016 as Uncle Will on the Disney XD hidden-camera prank series Walk the Prank.
 Following the conclusion of the show's three-season run, creators Adam Small and Trevor Moore developed the Disney Channel series Just Roll With It, on which he portrayed the character Byron.

 In 2023, Windham played "Groove Tube" Damian in the fourth season of the HBO series Barry.